vinayvaida27/Transformer/README.md

 # Transformer Learning Journey

-Welcome to my hands-on exploration of **transformers, neural networks and Generative AI**.
+Welcome to my hands-on exploration of **Neural networks, transformers, and Generative AI**.
 This repository documents my step-by-step implementation of core deep learning concepts, from scratch micrograd engines to MLPs, and finally toward transformer-based models.

 ---